 What should you not do during step 5 of lockout/tagout?

-During step 5 of lockout/tagout, do not skip the stored or residual energy check.
-Workers should never assume the equipment is safe simply because the power switch is off.
-Always release, block, or restrain stored energy, such as hydraulic pressure, compressed air, or gravity, before moving to the final step of the 6 steps of LOTO.
+During step 5, do not skip the stored or residual energy check.
+Never assume equipment is safe simply because the power switch is off.
+Always release, block, or restrain stored energy, such as hydraulic pressure, compressed air, or gravity, before moving to verification.